 It’s easy for me to just live.
 But to live more simply takes work.

 Make soup stock.

 I can buy the soup stock in a carton.
-At $2 a litre, this is a considerable sales price where I live.
+At $2 a liter, this is a considerable sales price where I live.
 Or, I can save my kitchen veggie scraps and make my own.
 I can save the chicken bones from the roast chicken and make my own stock.
 And on the occasion that I buy a roast chicken or beef, I also make my own stock.
 Simple.

 I’m convinced this is not a less expensive product if you must first buy produce from the grocer at regular price.
 But I live where fruit trees abound.
-The prize of the colour of jars alone are appealing as they adorn my kitchen counter.
+The prize of the colour of jars alone is appealing as they adorn my kitchen counter.
 This year I’m going to try my hand at pickling cucumbers.
 If I can pickle carrots, I can surely make one with someone’s garden cucs.
 Surely not my cucs, though, as they always arrive bitter.

 Spending the grocery budget well.

 I will purchase deli products that come in plastic containers on special occasions.
 I can make my own delicious hummus, and leave those delicious olive tapenades, roasted red peppers and feta stuffed hot peppers for special occasions.
 Yes, and that will include deli meats.
 Deli ham? sliced turkey?
 Well, I’ll just roast one of those and slice it ourselves.

 I will make it, mostly.
 Have you tried making it?
 It really isn’t difficult.
 Only very recently did I fall upon a fantastic recipe that taught me how to make a soft loaf…high heat to begin, then low and slow on baking heat.
 But not so low and slow that I have a big yeasty bread soup at the bottom of the oven.